cerbucristi/Proiect-TW/README.md

 - Change colors to match the color scheme on every page
 - Change sign up form and contact form styles
 - Clean up code in css files
+- Code the remaining scripts for the frontend (slides change animations, slides write effect...)
 - Make the raports